jumptidus/rathole/README-zh.md

 bind_addr = "0.0.0.0:2333" # Necessary.
 The address that the server listens for clients.
 Generally only the port needs to be change. default_token = "default_token_if_not_specify" # Optional
 heartbeat_interval = 30 # Optional.
 The interval between two application-layer heartbeat.
 Set to 0 to disable sending heartbeat.
-Default: 30 seconds data_channel_wait_timeout = 5 # Optional.
+Default: 30 seconds max_inflight_handshakes = 512 # Optional.
+Max number of in-flight handshakes.
+Set to 0 to disable the limit.
+Default: 512 data_channel_wait_timeout = 5 # Optional.
 The timeout for waiting for a data channel when accepting a new visitor.
 Set to 0 to disable.
 Default: 5 seconds

 [server.transport] # Same as `[client.transport]`